 Drivers and Workers on Cocaine

 While a driver who has used crack cocaine may feel invincible, he is likely to lose his concentration while driving, increasing his risk for accidents.
-He may also suffer attacks of paranoia or hallucinations or mood swings while in the midst of driving down the road.
-The lack of concentration may result in a loss of control of the vehicle.
-Of 253 fatally injured drivers in Michigan between 1996 and 1998, 10% were found to have cocaine or residues of cocaine use in their blood.
+He may also suffer attacks of paranoia, hallucinations or mood swings while driving.
+Lack of concentration may result in a loss of control of the vehicle.
+Of 253 fatally injured drivers in Michigan in a two-year period, ten percent were found to have cocaine or residues of cocaine use in their blood.

 Cocaine users in the workplace often begin to deal drugs in the workplace or commit theft.
 Work performance normally suffers greatly because nothing is as interesting or exciting as using the drug.
 Employees who use crack cocaine normally miss work and deadlines.

-If a person consumes too much crack, they can get into an overly-stimulated condition in which their body temperature soars, they suffer hallucinations and convulsions.
+If a person consumes too much crack, they can get into an over-stimulated condition in which their body temperature soars, and they can suffer hallucinations and convulsions.
 They may be in a confused and delirious state that requires hospitalization.
 Death can result if treatment is not prompt.

-A person may experience an overdose after swallowing their supply of crack cocaine to keep from being arrested, when they run into law enforcement officers.
-The ingestion of crack cocaine can result in serious intoxication and even death, and may require hospitalization.
+A person may experience an overdose after swallowing their supply of crack cocaine to avoid arrest.
+The ingestion of crack cocaine can result in serious intoxication and may require hospitalization.
+It may be fatal.